UAE Guide: What is VAT Profit Margin Scheme in Dubai?

-Profit Margin scheme is in which, the Registrant may, in any Tax Period, calculate and charge Tax based on the profit margin earned on the Taxable Supplies.
+Profit Margin scheme in Dubai, UAE is in which, the Registrant may, in any Tax Period, calculate and charge Tax based on the profit margin earned on the Taxable Supplies.
 The profit margin is the difference between the purchase price of the Goods and the selling price of the Goods, and the profit margin shall be deemed to be inclusive of Tax(Tax amount= Value inclusive of tax * tax rate ÷ (100 + tax rate)).

 The Taxable Person may calculate Tax on any supply of Goods by reference to the profit margin in the following situations:

 1) Where he made a supply of Goods mentioned in the paragraph below which were purchased from either:

 a) A Person who is not a Registrant.

 b) A Taxable Person in Dubai, UAE who calculated the Tax on the supply by reference to the profit margin.

 2) Where he made a supply of Goods for which Input Tax was not recovered in accordance with Article (53) of Dubai Cabinet Decision (52) of 2017 on the executive regulations of the Federal Decree Law No. (8) of 2017 on Value Added Tax.